RV Trip Planning Books And Software

 These books and software also make great gifts!
 Below is a list of books and software we have used and recommend.

-Taylor, our trip planner and driver, uses Microsoft Streets & Trips software to plan our RV trips.
-The Microsoft Streets and Trips software provides driving directions to just about anywhere in the U.S. and Canada with updated maps and extensive trip planning features and you can choose between the product with GPS or the one without GPS.
+software provides driving directions to just about anywhere in the U.S. and Canada with updated maps and extensive trip planning features and you can choose between the product with GPS or the one without GPS.

-I call The Next Exit my “Traveling Bible” as I am never without it when we are traveling on interstates.
+I call The Next Exit my “Travel Bible” as I am never without it when we are traveling on interstates.
 It lists the services on major interstate exits.
 The Next Exit provides these available services by exit number.
 It includes food, gas, hospitals, lodging, camping, rest stops, truck stops, Wal-Marts and more.
 No more relying on the last minute interstate signs to find the services you need and not knowing how much further it will be to the next available services.
 It is a wonderful travel planning resource that we use all of the time.

 Mountain Directory East for Truckers, RV